 On the contrary, the Philippines saw a dramatic dip in vehicle sales during H1 2018 as compared to the same period last year.
-This is due to the Tax Reform for Acceleration and Inclusion (TRAIN) law that imposed new excise tax on vehicles.
-The new tariffs saw light during the start of 2018.
+This is due to the Tax Reform for Acceleration and Inclusion (TRAIN) law that imposed a new excise tax on vehicles.
+The new tariffs saw the light during the start of 2018.
 With that, vehicle prices went up, and car-buyers opted to buy small cars instead of bigger ones that have higher price tags.

-Indonesia also saw a decline in vehicles sales in H1 2018; new car sales went down by 11%.
+Indonesia also saw a decline in vehicle sales in H1 2018; new car sales went down by 11%.
 Per the report, the dip was due to the fewer business days during the period, as the Indonesian government extended its annual public holiday that followed the Islamic holy month of Ramadan.

 Despite the setbacks from some countries, Southeast Asia still got a positive number for H1 2018, in which Toyota remains to be the major player.
-With that, Michinobu Sugata, managing officer at Toyota Motor and president of Toyota Thailand, predicted that new vehicles sales in the region could surpass 3.5 million units by the end of the year.
+With that, Michinobu Sugata, managing officer at Toyota Motor and president of Toyota Thailand, predicted that new vehicle sales in the region could surpass 3.5 million units by the end of the year.

 Source: Nikkei Asian Review